echaabane/jirafeau/CONTRIBUTING.md

 * If the release is not done for security purposes: create a new issue and freeze next-release branch for at least week.
 * Compare the [»next-release« branch to »master«](https://gitlab.com/mojo42/Jirafeau/compare/master...next-release)
 * Add a list of noteworthy features and bugfixes to `CHANGELOG.md`
-* Add eventual upgrade procedure to `CHANGELOG.md`
+* Add eventual upgrade procedure to `CHANGELOG.md`.
+Make sure to list all new configuration items.
 * Build and test docker image
 * Change the version, using [semantic versioning](http://semver.org/), in ```settings.php```
 * Merge »next-release« branch to »master«